cfafonso/cfafonso.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: Biological chemist and data scientist
+subtitle: Biomedical Reseacher and Data Scientist

 profile:
   align: right